Energy insights for March 2026

 Today’s cheapest electricity rates in Texas

-The following table shows our best electricity rates from cheap light companies in Texas.
-These plans are for the 1,000-kilowatt-hour (kWh) usage tier.
+The following table lists our best electricity rates from cheap power companies in Texas.
+These rates are for the 1,000-kilowatt-hour (kWh) usage tier.

 | Plan Name | Plan Length | Rate* |